Federal Aviation Regulations: Part 25

 Most of the Federal Aviation Regulations, including Part 25, commenced on February 1, 1965.
 Prior to that date, airworthiness standards for airplanes in the transport category were promulgated in Part 4b of the US Civil Air Regulations which was in effect by November 1945.
 Effective August 27, 1957, Special Civil Air Regulation (SR) 422 was the basis for certification of the first turbine-powered transport airplanes, such as the Boeing 707, the Lockheed Electra, and the Fairchild 27.
 SR 422A became effective July 2, 1958, and was superseded by SR 422B, effective August 29, 1959.
 Only a few airplanes were certified under SR 422A, such as the Gulfstream I and the CL-44.
 First generation turbine-powered transport category airplanes such as the DC-8, DC-9, and B-727, were originally certified under SR 422B.
 SR 422B was recodified with minor changes to 14 CFR part 25, which became effective February 1965.

 Part 27

 This part contains airworthiness standards for rotorcraft in the normal category.
-Rotorcraft up to 7,000 lb Maximum takeoff weight and 9 or fewer passengers are type certified in this part.
+Rotorcraft up to 7,000 lb MTOW and 9 or fewer passengers are type certified in this part.

 Examples of rotorcraft certified in this part are the Robinson R44, Schweizer 300 and the Bell 429.